ljlclark/WebSites/README.md

 These are my Code Documentation web sites.

 ### LJCPHPCodeDoc
-These are the technical CodeDoc pages for the LJCPHPCode repository.
+These are the technical CodeDoc pages for the LJCPHPProjects repository.

 ### LJCDBDiagrams
 These are the Database Diagram pages for the private C# repository.